-In Georgia, the average cost of assisted living on a monthly basis in 2014 was approximately $2,500, this is over 25% below the national average of $3,500 per month.
+In Georgia, the average cost of assisted living on a monthly basis in 2015 is approximately $2,880, this is approximately 20% lower than the national average of $3,600 per month.
 Even still, cost saving can be achieved by identifying areas within the state where it is less expensive.
-These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $1,850 - $2,000.
+These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $2,000 - $2,200.
 The highest monthly cost for assisted living is found in Brunswick, Gainesville and Savannah where prices are between $3,750 and $4,000 / month.

-Unfortunately, Alzheimer's care in an assisted living community is more costly.
+Unfortunately, Alzheimer's care or memory care in an assisted living community is more costly.
 This is likely due to the higher level of supervision required to prevent wandering and self-injury.
-While this data is not available at the local level in Georgia, it is our estimate that Alzheimer's care increases the monthly cost between $700 - $1,000.
+While this data is not available at the local level in Georgia, it is our estimate that Alzheimer's care increases the monthly cost between $800 - $1,000.

-The average hourly rate in 2014 for home care in Georgia was $17 which is $2 below the national average and nowhere near the dramatic difference found for assisted living.
-Hinesville, Savannah and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
-Columbus, Albany and Macon have average hourly costs several dollars below the state average.
+The average hourly rate in 2015 for home care in Georgia is $18 which is $2 below the national average and nowhere near the dramatic difference found for assisted living.
+Hinesville, Savannah, Athens and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
+Columbus, Albany and Valdosta have average hourly costs several dollars below the state average.